Taking your dog for a walk around the block could cause him to contract a fatal and contagious disease …

 Now, you may be asking …

 “How is that possible?
-Isn’t that why I’m supposed to give my dog the parvovirus vaccine?”
+Isn’t that why I’m supposed to get my puppy the parvovirus vaccine?”

 There are many reasons vaccines fail, the most common reason being maternal antibodies.